Development¶

 $ grip README.md --export README.html

-This guide will provide examples on how to add GUI elements to the FISSURE Dashboard and interact with those elements within the Dashboard.py code.
+This guide will provide examples on how to add GUI elements to the FISSURE Dashboard and interact with those elements within the FISSURE code.
+The process for editing FISSURE is as follows:

 Creating New Widgets